vuejs/docs/src/guide/typescript/composition-api.md

 </script>
 ```

-This also works if `Props` is imported from another file such as a relative import, a path alias (e.g,. `@/types`), or an external dependency (e.g., `node_modules`).
+This also works if `Props` is imported from another file such as a relative import, a path alias (e.g., `@/types`), or an external dependency (e.g., `node_modules`).
 This feature requires TypeScript to be a peer dependency of Vue.

 ```vue
 <script setup lang="ts">